Máximo Mosquera

 Máximo Mosquera Zegarra (8 January 1928 – 27 July 2016) was a Peruvian footballer who played as a striker.

-Career
+Biography

+Club career

 Born in Chincha Alta, Mosquera played for Deportivo Municipal, Deportivo Cali, Alianza Lima, Sporting Cristal, Atlético Baleares and Cádiz.
 He won the Peruvian Primera División with Deportivo Municipal (1943), Alianza Lima (1952, 1954, 1955), and Sporting Cristal (1956).
 In the 1955 season he was the top scorer in the league, with 11 goals.

+International career

-He was a member of the Peruvian national team between 1947 and 1957.
+Mosquera was a member of the Peruvian national team between 1947 and 1957.
+He has 31 appearances and 7 goals for the national team.

 Later life and death

-He later worked as a radio commentator, and died on 27 July 2016.
+Mosquera had a brief coaching experience at Porvenir Miraflores in 1969, before becoming a sports commentator on a Peruvian radio station: Radio Ovación.
+He's died on 27 July 2016.